pkrouth/Speech2Text/README.md

-# SpeechTraining
+# Speech to text trainingm with precision
-FInetuned text to speech model for Indian accent
+Finetuned text to speech model for Indian accent

-#Release under progress
+## Release under progress